NBN outages and service status in Kingsthorpe, Queensland

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Kingsthorpe, State of Queensland
+NBN Issues Reports Near Kingsthorpe, Queensland

 Latest outage, problems and issue reports in Kingsthorpe and nearby locations: